 For these accounts the Whitewater Community Foundation provides the fiscal management of the funds to accept donations so that groups and organizations can address the specific needs or interests within the community.

 The Irvin L. Young Memorial Library is embarking on a Capital Campaign to raise $2,500,000 which, with $3,000,000 from the City of Whitewater, will fund an expansion adding 4,400 additional square feet, and a renovation of the existing space.
-The transformed library will:

 The Community Space provides food, clothing, furniture and more to people in a dignified, respectful and even joyful manner.